Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 - (5,3)
 - (5,1)

-Then player 2 is marking a lot more matchups that player 1.
-Which would be an unfair workload.
+Then player 2 is marking a lot more matchups that player 1 which is an unfair workload.

 ### Condition 4\.